nekrassov01/Pasm/README.md

 ## To do

+- Fix the problem of not being able to publish modules to PSGallery.
-- Implementing the cleanup process.
+- Implement the cleanup process.
 - Performance tuning.